ket0x4/ket.ai/README.md

 # Ketard AI Bot

 ## Overview
-Ketard AI Bot is a Telegram bot designed for interacting with users through a variety of commands.
-It leverages advanced APIs to provide features such as system status checks, text generation, and more.
-The bot can be integrated with different services to enhance functionality.
+Ket.ai is an overengineered telegram bot that functions as a chatbot and system status monitor.
+It is built using the `pyrogram` library and includes a variety of commands for generating responses using various APIs and local LLMs.
+The bot is designed to be easily configurable and extensible, with support for custom commands and system information reporting.

 ## Features
 - **System Information**: Commands to check CPU usage, RAM usage, and system temperature.